James G. Sawkins: Illustrations

 From 1830 to 1835, Sawkins lived in Mexico, earning his wealth as a painter while researching mineral resources of the country.

 After briefly living in New Orleans, Sawkins lived in Cuba from 1835 to 1845, where he made living from art commissions as well as mineral operations.

-In 1837, Sawkins created various scenic and architectural illustrations of Mitla, Mexico for historian Brantz Mayer's nonfiction book, Observations on Mexican History and Archaeology, With a Special Notice of Zapotec Remains.
+In 1837, Sawkins created various scenic and architectural illustrations of Mitla, Mexico, for historian Brantz Mayer's nonfiction book, Observations on Mexican History and Archaeology, With a Special Notice of Zapotec Remains.
 The book was published by Smithsonian Contributions to Knowledge in June 1856.

 In 1847, Sawkins taught art lessons and sold portraits and Mexican landscapes in Charlotte Amalie, the capital city of the island of St. Thomas.
 According to visual theorist Nicholas Mirzoeff, Sawkins's artworks inspired Camille Pissarro, a French painter born in St. Thomas.

 Geology

 Sawkins did not have a formal education in geology; he likely learned through autonomous research and running various mineral operations in Cuba and Peru.

 The 1848 announcement of gold in California led him to move to the state the same year, representing a Peruvian mining corporation.
 Shortly afterward, he organized a Naval Court of Inquiry against Revere, one of his tenants.
 His gold rush undertaking failed, and he subsequently became a mine inspector in Hawaii and Queensland, Australia.

 In 1854, Sawkins visited the island of Tongatapu to examine the damage caused by an earthquake.
-During this time, he created a portrait of Tongatapu "Queen Charlotte," a.k.a.
+During this time, he created a portrait of Tongatapu "Queen Charlotte", a.k.a.
 Sālote Lupepauʻu.

 In 1857, the Colonial Office in London set up the West Indian Geological Survey, a geology research team.
 The first area of interest was the island of Trinidad.
 The Director of the group was George Parks Wall, assisted by James Gay Sawkins, an American working as a copper miner in Jamaica.
 Wall resigned in 1859 following the completion of the Trinidad research.
 Sawkins must still have been interested, as he signed up for the next archaeological survey: Jamaica.
 The group would be led by 22-year-old English geologist Lucas Barrett.

-On April first, 1859, James G. Sawkins and his wife Octavia "Rosa" Sawkins arrived at St. Thomas, Jamaica via a mail steamer; they had sailed from the Port-of-Spain, Trinidad and Tobago.
+On April first, 1859, James G. Sawkins and his wife Mary Brodie Sawkins arrived at St. Thomas, Jamaica via a mail steamer; they had sailed from the Port-of-Spain, Trinidad and Tobago.
 Sawkins brought scientific instruments used in his geological survey of Trinidad.
 Here, they met Alice Maria Barrett and her husband Lucas Barrett, the leader of the geological expedition.
 During this meeting, Sawkins learned he would not receive sufficient pay.
 Upon arriving in Kingston, Jamaica on April fifth, Sawkins arranged a meeting with John Peter Grant, then colonial governor of Jamaica.
 After Barrett wrote a persuasive letter to statesman Edward Bulwer-Lytton asking to increase Sawkins's pay so he would not resign, Sawkins's pay was increased and he remained on the project.